Való Világ

 In the sixth season, it was transferred to the newly launched channel RTL Kettő.
 For the seventh season in Autumn 2014, RTL Kettő remained the host.

-The show holds the Big Brother license since the eighth season and using the name Való Világ powered by Big Brother.
+The show holds the Big Brother license since the eighth season and began using the name Való Világ powered by Big Brother.

 Series details

 Casting and choice of the viewing public

 The contestants who had been succeed in the casting could participate in a Beszavazóshow (Vote-In Show).
 During a beszavazóshow, the viewing public had to choose from the three wannabe villa residents: who they wanted to participate in the show.
 The person with the most votes would enter the Villa (house) and became officially a villa resident.

 In the sixth season, the beszavazóshow was changed into Beköltözés (The Entering Show).
 In the beköltözés, the creators-chose person (in the first beköltözés 6 people) enters into the Villa.